Belly Button Piercing: Pain, Healing, Cost, Aftercare, Jewelry

 • Avoid touching it.

-• Avoid getting in water that might be dirty.
+• Avoid getting in the water that might be dirty.

-• Clean your piercing twice per day using a saline/salt solution or a piercing aftercare spray.
+• Clean your piercing twice per day using a saline solution made for wound cleaning or soap and water to prevent infection.

 • And of course, make sure to avoid snagging on clothes or towels.

-• Don't move the piercing before it heals.
+• Don't move the piercing unless you're cleaning it.
 Pulling on a piercing early in healing is painful, but it also can get in the way of healing or damage the piercing itself.

 Read More